Students Clean Highway, Earn Community Service Hours Written by Robert Herrington

 "I think what most of the adult volunteers out here found out is that most of the kids actually really start enjoying doing this," Kenley said.
 "Once they got out here, they worked really hard.
 I think they liked the idea behind the project."

 The students were also blessed with a sunny day that featured a nice breeze and low humidity.
+"It's one of those rare days.
+We were charmed," Kenley said.

 "It"s good exercise and not too hot," NHS senior Aimee Dugan said.